U2 (Berlin U-Bahn): Route numbering

 Since the introduction of the schematic line network plans at the Berlin subway, at least parts of today's line U2 always had the colour red.
 When letters were introduced as a line name after the First World War, the small profile network received the letters "A" and "B".
 The inner city route, more important than the older route through Kreuzberg, became line A, as did the two western branches to Charlottenburg and Dahlem (today's U2 and U3 lines).
 The routes from Kurfürstendamm and Schöneberg through Kreuzberg to Warschauer Straße (today: U1 and U4) were given the letter "B" and the colour code green.
 To distinguish the branches in the western part of the line, the letters were supplemented by Roman numbers, the Charlottenburg route was thus the line AI.

 From 1966, the designation of the lines operated by the Berlin public transport companies (BVG West / BVG) in West Berlin was converted to Arabic numbers.
 Each line was now operated independently and without branching.
 The ("green") line 1 now ran from Ruhleben through Charlottenburg to Kreuzberg, while the previous AII became the ("red") line 2 (Krumme Lanke – Gleisdreieck, from 1972 only to Wittenbergplatz).
 The severed eastern line section, used since 1949 by the BVG East / BVB, retained the "A" line designation unchanged, as well as the red colour code.

 On 9 January 1984, the BVG also took over the S-Bahn lines in West Berlin previously managed by Deutsche Reichsbahn.
 The marking of the U-Bahn lines operated by the BVG changed again because the U-Bahn and S-Bahn lines were now operated in parallel.
 To better distinguish the two networks, the respective Arabic numbers, which had been used since 1966, were prefixed with the letter "U" to provide a line number.
 According to the model of public transport networks, which were used in various cities (Frankfurt, Shanghai, Munich, Beijing, Guangzhou) they were then designated as U1 to U9 and similarly the acquired S-Bahn routes were preceded by "S".

-With the merging of Berlin in the context of German reunification and the reconstruction of the disused Wittenbergplatz–Mohrenstraße section in 1993, the BVG decided to swap the western branches of lines U1 and U2, which meet at Wittenbergplatz.
+With the merging of Berlin in the context of German reunification and the reconstruction of the disused Wittenbergplatz–Anton-Wilhelm-Amo-Straße section in 1993, the BVG decided to swap the western branches of lines U1 and U2, which meet at Wittenbergplatz.
 The reunited former AI line has since been operated under the new name "U2", but using the traditional red line colour as previously used in the separate parts of the city.